Perth Lynx: Basketball WA's first ownership stint (2001–2015)

-Perth Wildcats management
+Perth Wildcats management (2015–2020)

-In April 2015, the team's license was purchased by the Perth Wildcats and their chairman and owner Jack Bendat.
-The Wildcats subsequently brought back the Perth Lynx brand name.
+In April 2015, the team's licence was purchased by the Perth Wildcats and their chairman and owner Jack Bendat.
+The Wildcats subsequently brought back the Perth Lynx brand name and red colour.

 In the 2015–16 season, the Lynx qualified for the finals for the first time since 2000.
 They went on to reach the grand final, their first since 1999, where they lost 2–0 to the Townsville Fire.

 In the 2017–18 season, the Lynx won 14 consecutive games throughout the season and finished on top of the ladder, before losing four matches in a row after enduring seven flights in eight days.
 They lost to Canberra and Townsville in the final weekend of the regular season and were then swept 2–0 by fourth-placed Melbourne in the semi-finals.

 In March 2018, the licence agreement with the Wildcats was extended.

-Basketball WA's second ownership stint
+Basketball WA's second ownership stint (2020–2024)

 In March 2020, the Perth Lynx's WNBL licence was transferred back to Basketball WA.

 In the 2021–22 season, the Lynx finished in second place with an 11–5 record and reached the grand final, where they lost the series 2–1 to the Melbourne Boomers despite winning game one in Melbourne.

+In the 2023–24 season, the Lynx finished in fourth place with an 11–10 record and defeated the first-placed Townsville Fire in the semi-finals to reach their second grand final series in three years.
+The Lynx won 101–79 in game one of the grand final series against the Southside Flyers.
+They became only the second team to ever score 100 points in a WNBL grand final and finished the game with 22 three-pointers.
+They went on to finish runners-up after losing game two 97–95 and game three 115–81.